PseudoPau/ThesisLog/Writing/Operational Manual.md

 At this stage, we are going to invent new urban creatures derived from a set of archetypes at various scales by construction and deconstruction using some digital technics.
 These artificial creatures will be a blending of flesh(short life), mechanics(long life), and digital(eternal life).
 These artifacts will be the heroines to participate in the story.

 ### Design Methods ###
-**Automatism, Gestural Interpretation, Syntactical**[^5]
+**Automatism, Gestural Interpretation, Syntactical**[^g]
 ![](https://cdn.discordapp.com/attachments/1045538819161731102/1045763556160831558/PseudoPaul_a_corridor_leading_people_from_Mordenism_to_Globaliz_afa9987d-2093-4e87-beb1-a220cc5b894a.png)
-*`An endless corridor leading people from Mordenism to Globalization with Anthropocene at left, Territory at right, Exit at the top, Security at the bottom, Contemporaneity within the hand | Ghost Author: Midjourney + Tarkovsky`*
+*`An endless corridor leading people from Mordenism to Globalization with Anthropocene at left, Territory at right, Exit at the top, Security at the bottom, Contemporaneity within the hand `*| Ghost Author: Midjourney + Tarkovsky[^h]

-This module aims to exam the prompted definition and assemble the spectacle world within a fast mode.
+This module aims to exam the ideas and assemble the spectacle world within a fast mode.
 The goal is to create a large number of objects via permutations and combinations in a short time and should not last for more than 4 weeks.
 The pursuit of rationality is important, but it is not the main purpose of this module.
 Therefore no more than 3 hours of adjustment time should be spent on individual individual adjustments after the generation of variants.
 Accept all the imperfections and move on.
 2D drawing is good.
 3D modeling is awesome.
 Manual works in Rhino, Blender are accepted.
 Parametric programing is welcomed.
 Don't afraid of messy desktop and fill the disk(c:) with unexpected byproducts.
 Even trash has its own meaning for existence.
 Trust the method and keep writing logs.
 They will hold the logistics.